Michael E. Brown

 Areas of Expertise

-International security; conflict and conflict resolution; and U.S. foreign and defense policy
+International security; conflict and conflict resolution; gender and international security; U.S. foreign and defense policy

 Michael E. Brown is a Professor of International Affairs and Political Science at George Washington University’s Elliott School of International Affairs.
 He was Dean of the Elliott School from 2005 to 2015.

 Professor Brown received his Ph.D. in Government from Cornell University.
-He has given more than 150 talks in more than 30 countries outside of his home country, the United States.
-He has traveled to more than 70 countries.
+He has given 150 talks in more than 30 countries, and he has traveled to 75 countries.

-Professor Brown is the author of Flying Blind: The Politics of the U.S. Strategic Bomber Program, which won the Edgar Furniss National Security Book Award.
-He is the editor or co-editor of 22 books, including: Ethnic Conflict and International Security; Grave New World: Security Challenges in the 21st Century and Going Nuclear: Nuclear Proliferation and International Security in the 21st Century.
+Professor Brown is the author of Flying Blind: The Politics of the U.S. Strategic Bomber Program, which won the Edgar Furniss National Security Book Award in 1993.
+He is the editor or co-editor of 23 books, including: The Gender and Security Agenda: Strategies for the 21st Century (2020); Grave New World: Security Challenges in the 21st Century (2003); and The International Dimensions of Internal Conflict (1996).
+His research interests include: gender and security issues; armed conflict and conflict resolution; global and regional security; U.S. foreign policy and U.S. grand strategy.